 Phlebotomy Technician PersonAbility™ Practice Test

-Last Updated on June 25, 2024
+Last Updated on March 9, 2026

 NHA Phlebotomy Technician PersonAbility™ Practice Test 30 Questions Answers with Explanation.
-Communication skills (verbal, nonverbal, and written) Continuous & immediate feedback Teamwork Active listening Emotional intelligence Professionalism and personal brand Empathy and compassion.
+Communication skills (verbal, nonverbal, and written), continuous & immediate feedback, teamwork, active listening, emotional intelligence, professionalism and personal brand, empathy and compassion.

 PersonAbility™ is a program designed to help allied health professionals learn, practice, and develop essential soft skills needed in today’s workforce.
 Below are 30 multiple-choice questions (MCQs) with answers and explanations covering these essential soft skills.